PhillypHenning/Witchlight/Sessions/Arc-2/Session-6.md

 **Karag: A few moments of stillness pass and the ringing sound fades, leaving only the eerie silence of the swamp filling your ears**

+## Zalbina's rhythm
+In the glade where moonbeams play,
+Lies a tale of Zalbina’s day,
+Deep within the forest glen,
+Magic stirs and whispers then.

+Zalbina, Zalbina, with eyes so bright,
+Dance with shadows in the night,
+Weave your spells and cast your might,
+In the realm of fey delight.

+Once a maid of mortal world,
+In the fey, her fate unfurled,
+She learned secrets, dark and wild,
+With each spell, a cunning child.

+Zalbina, Zalbina, sly and keen,
+Charmed the crown of Autumn’s Queen,
+Trick and treat, and bending seen,
+By her wit, she built a dream.

+Spiders dance and goblins cheer,
+When her laughter they can hear,
+Through the woods, a whispered charm,
+Shields all fey from mortal harm.

+Zalbina, Zalbina, crafty one,
+Plays her games till night is done,
+In her eyes, a thousand suns,
+Trickster’s daughter, fey and fun.

+So beware, ye children small,
+When you hear her mystic call,
+For in dreams she’ll weave you tight,
+With her spell of soft moonlight.

+Zalbina, Zalbina, ever fair,
+Beware her cunning, if you dare,
+But with a heart and spirit bare,
+You might just see her magic share.